 Semen freezing is a widespread procedure used to preserve male fertility.
 Once the sperm is analyzed, the sample is frozen.
-These samples are stored in a semen bank, where they can be kept for unlimited time until its use is required.
+Thanks to sperm cryopreservation, sperm are frozen and stored in a sperm bank to be used later in Assisted Reproductive Technology (ART) cycles.
+Moreover, it will not affect sperm quality, and they can be stored for an indefinite period of time.

 The different sections of this article have been assembled into the following table of contents.

 Sperm freezing helps many patients that could not become parents otherwise.
 It is recommended in the following cases:

 Men that suffer from cancer and are set to be treated with chemotherapy and radiotherapy must preserve their fertility before undertaking these treatments, in case their wish is to be a father.